afoley587/remote-caching/README.md

 WARNING: No output specified with docker-container driver.
 Build result will only remain in the build cache.
 To push result image into registry use --push or to load image into docker use --load
 ```

 Wow!
-We got down from 30 seconds to 5 seconds!
+We got down from 130 seconds to 5 seconds for the java app and from 30 seconds to 5 seconds in the python app!

 Let's break down the new flags we passed to `docker buildx build`: